A Framework for Characterising the Value of Information in Hidden Markov Models: Value of Information Formulation

 In the Markov model, the random process $\{X_t\}$ is directly visible, and the observations are also Markovian, i.e., $Y_{t_i'}=X_{t_i}$, for all $1 \le i \le n$.
 In this case, the VoI can be simplified to~\cite{SPAWC}

-The VoI in the Markov model is independent of the length of time window $m$ and only depends on the most recent single status update.
+The VoI in the Markov model is independent of the number of observations $m$ and only depends on the most recent single status update.
 For hidden Markov models (Fig.~\ref{fig:HMM}), the observations at the receiver may be different from the initial value, i.e., $Y_{t_i'} \not= X_{t_i}$, but where

 for all admissible $A$.
 Hence, the initial samples $\{X_{t_i}\}$ are invisible at the receiver.
 In this case, we have

 and